5 tips for practicing without an IELTS speaking partner!

 - Fill in your lexical gaps: The best way to improve your vocabulary is to learn words that YOU are missing!
 As you practice answering IELTS questions naturally, take note of any words or expressions that you are missing.
 Obviously, you can paraphrase the missing words, but why not take this chance to learn them instead.

 - Practice pronouncing individual sounds with a dictation Application: If you make repeated errors with a single sound, then you are going to find it hard to score more than a 6.0 for Pronunciation.
 Use your practice time to do some drills on minimal pairs or other sounds you find difficult.

 - Work on your Intonation: Pronunciation is much more than just individual sounds.
 If you are aiming for the highest scores, then you really have to show good sentence stress.
 Copy native speakers or practice ‘chunking’ to help you do this.

 - Find a partner: There really is only so much that you can practice on your own.
 If you can find another student who is a similar level to you, then you can work together to make your practice feel as close to the tests as possible.

 Speaking is an active skill that takes a lot of practice.
 If you can invest in guidance, then you will find that your IELTS journey is much shorter and more effective.
 However, ANY practice is good practice and spending just 15 minutes a day working on your speaking can make a massive difference to your final performance.

-If you enjoyed this short lesson, then you can find all of our video lessons on our main website www.myieltsclassroom.com, which is where you can also sign up for our IELTS essay correction service or book a personal speaking lesson with an ex-examiner (me!). 🚀
+If you enjoyed this short lesson, then you can find all of our live and video lessons on our main website www.myieltsclassroom.com, which is where you can also sign up for our IELTS speaking courses or book a personal speaking lesson with an ex-examiner (me!). 🚀